gnzlbg/static_vector/README.md

 Note to LWG: Because all modifiers have preconditions, they all have narrow contracts and are not unconditionally `noexcept`.

-Note to LWG: If the copy constructor or the copy assignment operator of `value_type` throws in any of the modifiers methods, there are no _Effects_.

 ---

 ```c++